CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - MAY include intermediate certificates if applicable.
   - MUST NOT include the organisation certificate from the signature bundle.

-The VeraId signature metadata is encoded as an ASN.1 structure and is defined in section 7.3.
+The DomainAuth signature metadata is encoded as an ASN.1 structure and is defined in section 7.3.

 # Identity Model

 ## Organisations

-In the VeraId protocol, an organisation is represented by a domain name and serves as the foundational identity unit.
-Organisations have full control over their VeraId implementation and member management.
+In the DomainAuth protocol, an organisation is represented by a domain name and serves as the foundational identity unit.
+Organisations have full control over their DomainAuth implementation and member management.

 Organisations MUST:

 1. Own or control a domain name with properly configured DNSSEC.
 2. Generate and safeguard an RSA key pair for their organisation certificate.
 3. Self-issue an X.509 certificate with the domain name as the CommonName.
-4. Publish a VeraId TXT record at `_veraid.<domain>` with the appropriate key information.
+4. Publish a DomainAuth TXT record at `_domainauth.<domain>` with the appropriate key information.
 5. Manage the issuance and revocation of member certificates.

 The organisation is the trust anchor for all certificates and signatures within its domain.
 No external authority can issue valid certificates for the organisation or its members.

-Newly registered domains SHOULD wait at least the maximum TTL (30 days) before implementing VeraId to prevent potential attacks using DNSSEC chains from previous domain owners.
+Newly registered domains SHOULD wait at least the maximum TTL (30 days) before implementing DomainAuth to prevent potential attacks using DNSSEC chains from previous domain owners.

-Subdomains MAY implement VeraId separately from their parent domains, provided they have their own DNSSEC configuration.
-Each subdomain operates as an independent organisation within the VeraId ecosystem.
+Subdomains MAY implement DomainAuth separately from their parent domains, provided they have their own DNSSEC configuration.
+Each subdomain operates as an independent organisation within the DomainAuth ecosystem.

 ## Members